Semaglutide: What the Clinical Data Actually Shows (2026 Research Guide)

 SUSTAIN Program (Type 2 Diabetes)

-The SUSTAIN (Semaglutide Unabated Sustainability in Treatment of Type 2 Diabetes) program consisted of six Phase 3a trials:
+The SUSTAIN (Semaglutide Unabated Sustainability in Treatment of Type 2 Diabetes) program established semaglutide as a superior diabetes treatment across multiple comparator arms:

 TrialPopulationDurationParticipantsKey Finding